 5. Wristwatch

 This is the one tip we recommend for the actual JLPT test day.
-Exam rooms usually have wall clock somewhere — but that’s if they provide one at all.
+Exam rooms usually have a wall clock somewhere — but that’s if they provide one at all.
 But be warned: these clocks can be placed at the back of the room, where you will need to turn your back every time to check the time.

 When you’re rushing to answer the JLPT questions, time also becomes very critical.
 The proctors will not announce how many minutes you have left or give you any warnings.
 The proctors will only say, “Time’s up.
 Put your pencils down.”
 Time management is something you need to handle yourself.